 About the Coalition

-The coalition is an independent official organization established in December 2014, with the support of the Westminster Foundation for Democracy, formed by Members of Parliaments from both legislative chambers of different Arab countries that believe in combating violence against women.
+The coalition is an independent official organization established in December 2014.
+Supported by H.R.H.
+Princess Basma Bint Talal, the Honorary Chair of the Coalition, a number members of parliaments formed the coalition from both legislative chambers from different Arab countries that believe in combating violence against women.

 Consensus exists within the coalition around the need for better and more comprehensive legislation and services to protect women from Violence in the MENA region.